 The SG Chair shall be appointed by the WG Chair.

 The SG Chair is required to confirm that the function of secretary is performed for each SG meeting.
-SG meetings are not allowed to function without a secretary, but the SG Chair can also act as Secretary.
+SG meetings are not allowed to function without a secretary, but the SG Chair may also act as Secretary.

 Study Group Secretary